geelen/glenmaddern.com/src/lib/articles/css-modules.md

 </button>
 ```

-Notice that by the time it reaches the browser, `normal` has no styles of its own.
-This is an encouraging sign!
-It means we were able to add a new locally-meaningful object (a thing called "normal") without adding a single new line of CSS.
+In fact, by the time it reaches the browser, our local name *
+"normal"* has no styles of its own.
+This is a good thing!
+It means we were able to add a new locally-meaningful object (a thing called "normal") **without adding a single new line of CSS**.
 The more we can do this, the fewer visual inconsistencies that will creep into our site and the less bloat we'll be shipping to our customers' browsers.

-<small className={styles.small}>Aside: we don't do it yet, but we have all the information we need to completely eliminate any of these unused classes from the final result.</small>
+<small className={styles.small}>Aside: These empty classes can easily be detected and removed by something like [csso](https://github.com/css/csso)</small>

 ## Step 4.
-Compose *everything*
+Single responsibility modules

 Composition is powerful because it lets you describe what an element *is*, not what styles make it up.
-It's a different way of mapping conceptual entities (elements) to styling entities (rules).
+It's a different way of mapping conceptual entities (*elements*) to styling entities (*rules*).
 Let's take a look at a simple example in plain-old-CSS:

 ```css
 .some_element {